NeuroBio/DiscordBot/README.md

 	- It will run and stop on its own.
 	- It would be great if you wrote some.
 See the dev process section below for why it's helpful.
 	- Worst case, always run them before deploying.
 If any tests fail, then you broke something.
+	- If you're a real go-getter, there is also a small number of integration tests run with `npm run test-int`.
+		- ideally, don't write integration tests.
+You only need them if you are testing something that requires real data.
+I have 2 atm for...
+			- confirming that a web scrape pattern still works against the sererbii's data
+			- confirming that all commands have unique names (because I keep failing deploys on this)

 #### Setup
-You may be wonering: how does the code know what my dev server is?
+You may be wondering: how does the code know what my dev server is?
 What is `dev-config.json`?
 Open that file.
 By default, `dev-config.json` specifies the dev-server as `dev`.
 Go to `config.json` to see the default servers.  `dev` is a clone of `stray-dev` (my private server).
 You can add servers to this list, but please do not modify the ones that are in place.
 To change the server you are deploying to for development, pick a server key from `config.json` and change `dev-config.json` to use that key as the value for `devServer`.

 Note: Is `config.json` missing values for `token` and `clientId` credentials?
 Ask me to send them to you.
 For security reasons, that data CANNOT be committed to github.